 Founded in 1997, Babylon is one of the premier providers of global online and offline dictionary and translation solutions for both individuals and corporations.
 Located in the center of Israel, Babylon is a globally recognized brand known for its downloadable translation software as well as the Babylon Enterprise solution, which it markets via the internet.
 Babylon has been traded publicly on the Tel Aviv Stock Exchange since 2003.
 In 2008 total revenues reached \$18.8 million.
 In recent years, however, Babylon's business model has evolved significantly and currently it generates the majority of its revenue through search-based advertising on the personal computer platform.
-In 2011, it
+In 2011, it generated \$47.4 million of its \$61.9 million in revenue from advertising.
+Babylon is currently forming its strategy for its next five-year development plan in a technology industry characterized by great uncertainty.

-Udi Aharoni from the Eli Hurvitz Institute of Strategic Management at the Faculty of Management, Tel Aviv University, prepared this case with the assistance of Erez Cohn, Shira Lifshiz and Joshua Sperling as the basis for a case competition.
+Udi Aharoni from the Eli Hurvitz Institute for Strategic Management at the Coller School of Management, Tel Aviv University, prepared this case with the assistance of Erez Cohn, Shira Lifshiz and Joshua Sperling as the basis for the 2012 Sofaer International Case Competition.
 The case does not intend to illustrate effective or ineffective handling of business processes or decisions.

 ©2012 Tel Aviv University, the Faculty of Management, The Leon Recanati Graduate School of Business Administration.

-No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means - electronic, mechanical, photocopying, recording or otherwise, without written permission from Tel Aviv University, the Faculty of Management, The Leon Recanati Graduate School of Business Administration.
+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, photocopying, recording or otherwise, without written permission from the Coller School of Management, Tel Aviv University.